JiananDing0/MIT_6.828/lab1/Exercise7.md

 ```
 orl	$(CR0_PE|CR0_PG|CR0_WP), %eax
 ```
 This line of code located right before the line we are going to comment out.
-As a result, I reference from [Wikipedia](https://en.wikipedia.org/wiki/Control_register) and get the following information:
+As a result, I reference from [Wikipedia](https://en.wikipedia.org/wiki/Control_register) and get the following information about CRs(control registers):
 ```
 Bit Name  Full Name               Description
 0   PE    Protected Mode Enable   If 1, system is in protected mode, else system is in real mode